 Why is prospecting so important for your MLM Network Marketing business?

-Prospecting is one of the most important components of building a success MLM business.
-It's a consistent daily method of operation that you need to do in conjunction with recruiting.
+Prospecting is one of the most important components of building a successful MLM business.
+It’s a consistent daily method of operation that you need to do in conjunction with recruiting.

 You cannot have one without the other.
 You must prospect every single day in order to build a business.
 When you are prospecting, you’ll want to put them into your pipeline and keep filling your pipeline.

 For example, let’s say you are meeting a potential client for coffee.
 After a few minutes of formalities and chit chat, you say something like, “I really have to go, but before I do, could I ask you something?”
 This gives you the break in the communication you need to get things started.
 Once you have found this break, then you can ask the following powerful questions:

 1. Would you be open to a money-making side project if it did not interfere with what you are already doing?